Plaxico Burress: Coaching career

-Arizona Cardinals

 On July 22, 2017, Burress was hired by the Arizona Cardinals as a coaching intern.

 Legal troubles

 In August and September 2008, Totowa police responded to two domestic disturbance calls at the Burress residence.
 At both times temporary restraining orders were issued that were later dismissed by the New Jersey state court.

 Accidental shooting

 On November 28, 2008, Burress suffered an accidental, self-inflicted gunshot wound to his right thigh at the nightclub LQ on Lexington Avenue in New York City when his Glock pistol in the pocket of his jeans began sliding down his leg; apparently in reaching for his gun, he inadvertently pulled the trigger, causing the gun to fire.
 The injury was not life-threatening and Burress was released from an area hospital the next afternoon.
 Two days later, Burress turned himself in to police to face charges of criminal possession of a handgun.
 It was later discovered that New York City police only learned about the incident after seeing it on television and were not called by NewYork–Presbyterian Hospital as required by law.
 New York Mayor Michael Bloomberg called the hospital actions an "outrage" and stated that they are a "chargeable offense".
 Bloomberg also urged that Burress be prosecuted to the fullest extent of the law, saying that any punishment short of the minimum 3 1/2 years for unlawful carrying of a handgun would be "a mockery of the law."
 Burress had an expired concealed carry license from Florida, but no New York license.

 On December 2, 2008, Burress posted bail of $100,000.
 Later in the day, Burress reported to Giants Stadium as per team policy for injured but active players and was told he would be suspended without pay for the remaining four games of the 2008 regular season for conduct detrimental to the team.
 In addition, the Giants placed Burress on their reserve/non-football injury list, meaning he was ineligible to return for the playoffs.
 Burress was also scheduled to receive $1 million from his signing bonus on December 10, 2008, initially withheld by the team.
 The NFL Players Association filed a grievance, saying the team violated the collective bargaining agreement and challenging the suspension and fine received by Burress.
 A Special Master in arbitration subsequently ruled that the Giants must deliver the entire $1 million to Burress, as per the collective bargaining agreement.
 "To think that a player could carry a loaded gun into a nightclub, shoot himself and miss the rest of the season but get to keep his entire signing bonus illustrates one of the serious flaws in the current system," said Giants co-owner John Mara in a statement afterward.